tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 + Nobody works on the master branch
 + Any feature-based changes made on a feature branch
-+ Some Continuous Integration systems only run of master...
++ Some Continuous Integration systems only run on master...

 --